 Add the API Keys into Give

 Copy both the live and sandbox credentials into the appropriate fields under the PayPal Website Payments Pro – REST API in the Give Payment Gateways Settings:

-Once you have copies the appropriate keys into the fields, click Update.
+Once you have copied the appropriate keys into the fields, click Update.

 Now you’re all set to start accepting payments.
 We recommend you first run a few test donations using the PayPal sandbox prior to going live.

 If you would like to accept credit cards directly on your website you will need an SSL certificate to ensure transactions are processed securely.